cfsworkload/business-intelligence/README.md

 view the data with **dashDB**, and create reports in **Embeddable Reporting** with IBM's Cognos Business Intelligence.

-If you already know how Bluemix works and don't want to go through the process of manually forking the project and editing the launch configuration, click the button below and begin at step 4, **Connect Embeddable Reporting to Cloudant NoSQL DB and dashDB**.
-Otherwise, begin with step 1, **Sign up for and log into Bluemix and DevOps**.
+If you already know how Bluemix works and don't want to go through the process of manually forking the project and editing the launch configuration, click the button below to deploy your app.
+After the deployment is finished, jump to step 3: **Edit launch configuations** and begin with step 8.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://hub.jazz.net/git/cfsworkload/pipes-app)